lbressler13/kotlin-utils/README.md

 ### Classes
 Reusable classes and data classes.

+### General utils
+Functions that are not associated with a specific class.

 ### Extension functions
 Functions that extend existing classes and interfaces.
 Extensions are added to the broadest possible class/implementation in order to be more widely usable.